ChunkyJ/monty_hall/README.md

 # monty_hall
-This project allows the use to play the monty hall game or have the computer simulate the monty hall game multiple times.
+This project asks if the user would like to play the monty hall game or have the computer simulate the monty hall game multiple times.